Growing Camellias in Your GardenCamellia flowers are the dependable stars of mild gardens in winter and early spring

 Are camellias fast growing?

 Generally, they grow at a medium pace for an evergreen plant, with most putting on about 4 to 8 inches a year.
 If your heart is set on one, select a sasanqua which will grow faster than a japonica.
 ‘Kanjiro’ may be a good cultivar to try—a gardener in Atlanta reported hers putting on more than 4 feet in just three years (an average of 16 inches a year).
 Keep in mind that growth rate varies wildly depending on zone, exposure, soil, and other conditions.
-If you need something that matures at a faster rate you should consider fast-growing deciduous plants for filtered light such as Calycanthus spp (spicebush), hydrangeas, spireas, elderberry, forsythia, and Ribes sanguineum.
+If you need something that matures at a faster rate you should consider fast-growing deciduous plants for filtered light such as sweetshrub (Calycanthus), hydrangeas, spireas, elderberry, forsythia.
 Evergreen alternatives include heavenly bamboo, osmanthus, cherry laurel, and Solanum rantonnetii.

 Are camellias fragrant?

 Only a few are scented—consider one of these varieties if locating near a door or window: ‘High Fragrance’, ‘Cinnamon Cindy’, or ‘Kramer’s Supreme’.